Grief is the Price of Love

 Death has now stood between us for seventeen years.
 On her birthday, the ache of grief crashes against my love in slow motion.
 When I wake the next morning it slides into the past like the murmur of a brook that never goes away.

 The wave is not unnatural nor a sign I am stuck in grief.
 It is the price of love.
 I have a choice on these days that bookend my time with her.
-Shall I walk parallel to grief like someone who walks the beach careful not engage with the waves. dog alongside waves?
-Or, will I enter in and ride that particualr wave?
-What would you choose or do you choose?
+Shall I walk parallel to grief like someone who walks the beach careful not engage with the waves?
+Or, will I play tag with them?
+What would you choose?
 Some people ride the wave by posting the anniversary of their loved one’s birth or death on social media.

 We left it behind in May 2020 when we moved nine and half hours away.
 I love the rhythm of the new normal that slowly forms.
-But, our new friends never knew Hannahrelationships evolve with pur son and his family, who live next door.
+But, our new friends never knew Hannah.
 An uncanny silence fills where she once

-Our story with her is integral to our present in what we do now.
-The boom of the ache echoes in other people’s lives who join GriefShare, a grief group Coleman and I facilitate.
-The waves beat them up and we are there to facilitate their baby steps into their new normal.
+Hannah is integral to growing new roots.
+The boom of our ache melds with others fresh or stuffed grief in GriefShare, a grief group Coleman and I facilitate.
+The waves beat and swirl them and we are there to facilitate their baby steps into their new normal.
 My art celebrates the discovery of the unfading beauty of God and hope in him that does not disappoint.
-Artful GriefCare, the service I provide for women who are family caregivers, , the R.E.A.L grief before loss.
+Artful GriefCare, a service I provide for women who are the R.E.A.L grief before loss.

-The silence of those four “Hannah” days was deafening for three years after our move.
-But, not January 23, 2024.
-Coleman, myself, and our son rode the wave of grief.
-I wrote this blog post, cried as I read the first draft to my son when he called at 7 am to say “Happy Birthday, Hannah.”
-Coleman bought a dozen roses on the way home from his morning swim.
-They were mauve, Hannah’s favorite color.
+After our move, the silence of those “Hannah” days droned like waves crashing against the shore.
+This year’s January 23rd, we rode the wave of grief.
+I wrote this blog post, cried when my son when he called at 7 am to say “Happy Birthday, Hannah.”
+Coleman bought a dozen mauve roses on the way home from his morning swim.
+Mauve was Hannah’s favorite color.

 He hid them behind his back as he entered the studio.
 Then, with a slight bow and a grand flourish he presented them to me.